evolvedlight/HangFirePostgresIssue/README.md

 To run:

 Install Postgres 14.
 Username and password should be postgres/postgres, but you can change this if you want, just change the connection string.

 Create a database called "hangfire"

 Check in postgres (pgadmin is fine) the connections.
 You don't need PGBouncer or anything.
+You will see no connections (apart from pgadmin)

 Run the project.

+Check the connections - you'll see a couple.

+Either wait, or run the job creator job from the recurring jobs (even click it a few times, to be nasty).

+Go back to pgadmin and view the connections.
+You'll see that it keeps increasing.

+If you then allow the job to run a few more times, the server will stop accepting incoming connections

 See video: